-If you often wish you could communicate effectively with a broader range of clients / customers, publicly post answers to frequently asked questions, attract new customers, break in to new markets and take the market share from your competitors – then a website is a MUST!
+If you often wish you could communicate effectively with a broader range of clients/customers, publicly post answers to frequently asked questions, attract new customers, break into new markets and take the market share from your competitors – then a website is a MUST!

 A web site is like your giant public bulletin board where people can get information on how to find you, where you are located, what you have to offer, why your service is unique, and what’s new in your company.
-It also is easily updated and changed frequently, and is a communication forum through which your customers can communicate back to you with questions, concerns and feedback on their needs.
+It also is easily updated and changed frequently and is a communication forum through which your customers can communicate back to you with questions, concerns, and feedback on their needs.

 This depends on your needs.
 SurfYourName.com’s staff will work with you and identify your needs and how we can provide a solution to those needs.
 Typically, web design costs range from $1500-20,000 for the design of the site.
 You still have hosting costs, email costs, update costs, the list goes on and on.
 SurfYourName.com doesn’t provide you with services you will never need or use.
 This is how we keep our prices low compared to the competition.
 We also make the entire process quick and painless by encompassing everything into one package.
 We take care of your hosting, emails, updates, etc. This leaves you time to run your business!

-If you have a web page with your Chamber of Commerce or with a listing service in your industry or parent company (i.e. realtor.com, Teleflora, bbonline, etc.), that is a GOOD thing!
+If you have a web page with your Chamber of Commerce or with a listing service in your industry or parent company (i.e. realtor.com, Teleflora, bb online, etc.), that is a GOOD thing!
 However, that is not a web site.
-It more than likely only offers contact information and a brief description of what your offer.
-It lumps you into a wide category that generally includes your competitors, and in many cases, it doesn’t offer the interaction with the public that your own website would offer.
+It more than likely only offers contact information and a brief description of your offer.
+It lumps you into a wide category that generally includes your competitors, and in many cases, it doesn’t offer the interaction with the public that your website would offer.
 Finally – you don’t own the site or have control over it.

 Your web site brands you as unique and reveals your identity.
-The good news is that having that page with the Chamber or other listing service will enhance and empower your new website.
+The good news is that having that page with the Chamber or another listing service will enhance and empower your new website.
 It will drive more traffic to your site and put you one step ahead of the marketing game.

 You may not sell merchandise on-line, but do you sell something special that people are looking for?
 Do you ever have a customer say “I came here because you sell ________.”
 For example, a store that sells a line of products or brands that are highly sought after by a faithful following, (i.e. Dept. 56, Boyd’s Bears, Hallmark Cards, Red Wing Shoes, certain lines of animal products, clothing and accessories, tools, etc.) is going to have potential customers that search the Internet to find out who sells those brands in their local area.
 Will you be on the search results?
 Will your competitor be?

 The same applies to restaurants and lodging.
 People are visiting a certain area.
-Over 70% of travellers in the United States and Europe use the Internet to set travel itineraries – and those itineraries include restaurants, accommodations, and shopping.
+Over 70% of travelers in the United States and Europe use the Internet to set travel itineraries – and those itineraries include restaurants, accommodations, and shopping.
 Will you be among the choices found when they search the Internet?

-In a nutshell, if you offer something that people are looking for, a large portion of people (perhaps a market unknown to you thus far) will search the Internet, because it’s fast, it’s easy, it’s global and it’s private.
+In a nutshell, if you offer something that people are looking for, a large portion of people (perhaps a market unknown to you thus far) will search the Internet because it’s fast, it’s easy, it’s global and it’s private.
 A web site will put you in the running with others on the Internet.

 Using the computer is like playing the piano.
 You can play “Twinkle, Twinkle Little Star” or a Sonata by Chopin.
 Either way, you’re getting a tune out.
-To have a web site you should have a computer, and you – or someone in your company – should be able to send and receive email.
-SurfYourName.com’s packages include maintenance, multiple text or picture changes and updates, all with great, one-on-one customer service.
+To have a web site you should have a computer, and you – or someone in your company – should be able to send and receive an email.
+SurfYourName.com’s packages include maintenance, multiple text or picture changes, and updates, all with great, one-on-one customer service.

 Your current customers may not use the computer much – that is possible.